 Cost of education in New South Wales

-The Futurity Investment Group Planning for Education Index has revealed that Sydney remains the most expensive city for independent schooling in Australia, with a staggering $459,000 estimated cost over the course of a child’s education at an independent school.
+The Futurity Investment Group Cost of Education Index has revealed that Sydney remains the most expensive city for Independent schooling in Australia, with a staggering $357,931 estimated cost over the course of a child’s education at an Independent school.

 With the right financial strategies and plan in place, reaching your goals may not be as hard as you may think.